romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a key difference between GitHub-hosted and self-hosted runners?
+Q: What is a key difference between GitHub-hosted and self-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **GitHub-hosted runners are automatically scaled and maintained by GitHub, while self-hosted runners are managed and hosted by the user**